raphael-proust/OGL-SRD5/pages/08.equipment/default.md

 ***Rope***.
 Rope, whether made of hemp or silk, has 2 hit points and can be burst with a DC 17 Strength check.

 ***Scale, Merchant's***.
-A scale includes a small balance, pans, and a suitable assortment of weights up to 2 pounds.
+A scale includes a small balance, pans, and a suitable assortment of weights up to 1.0kg.
 With it, you can measure the exact weight of small objects, such as raw precious metals or trade goods, to help determine their worth.

 ***Spellbook***.
 Essential for wizards, a spellbook is a leather-bound tome with 100 blank vellum pages suitable for recording spells.